IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ![Frontend plugin overview](images/frontend-plugin-overview.svg)

-The configuration and inclusion of the frontend plugins in the IndiGO product are done at build time, thus only the applicable frontend plugins are included in the deployed product.
+The configuration and inclusion of the frontend plugins in the TomTom IndiGO product are done at build time, thus only the applicable frontend plugins are included in the deployed product.

-The IndiGO product is built and deployed as one Android [APK](https://developer.android.com/guide/components/fundamentals).
+The TomTom IndiGO product is built and deployed as one Android [APK](https://developer.android.com/guide/components/fundamentals).
 Therefore, the plugins cannot be replaced, or updated individually after the product has been installed on a device.
 This requires a new build to be re-installed.

 ## Stock frontend plugins

-There are a number of stock plugins in the IndiGO platform.
-The following picture shows the default view when you launch the example application that comes with IndiGO.
+There are a number of stock plugins in the TomTom IndiGO platform.
+The following picture shows the default view when you launch the example application that comes with TomTom IndiGO.
 Highlighted in red it shows the HVAC frontend along the bottom and the main menu frontend on the left side with menu items that launch other frontends.

 ![IndiGO frontends](images/frontend-example-indigo.png)